Savlje

 Savlje ([ˈsaːu̯ljɛ]; Saule) is a formerly independent settlement in the northern part of the capital Ljubljana in central Slovenia.
 It is part of the traditional region of Upper Carniola and is now included with the rest of the municipality in the Central Slovenia Statistical Region.

 Geography

-Savle is a ribbon village along the orad from Ježica to Šentvid, standing on the edge of the terrace above the Sava River.
+Savle is a ribbon village along the road from Ježica to Šentvid, standing on the edge of the terrace above the Sava River.
 A hamlet of the settlement, known as Spodnje Savlje (literally, 'Lower Savlje'), stands below the terrace.
 The soil in the area is partially sand and partially a mix of sand and loam.
 Fields lie to the north and south of the village.
 Savlje's water supply is provided by the pumping station at Kleče.

 Name

 Savlje was attested in historical sources in 1161 as Sawelach (and as Sevlach in 1282 and Cvezlach in 1312).
 The name is derived from the demonym *Savľane, referring to people living near the Sava River.